-S13 - Use specific company IT systems within the workplace, including Point-of-sale systems and hand-held devices.
-Demonstrate maintaining a professional and dignified manner in dealings with customers and colleagues Use information gathered from the customer to support inspection activities and recommendations for repair Use technical information to support light vehicle maintenance activities Use IT systems, for example parts catalogues, to generate quotations for the customer Use specified equipment to reset electronic vehicle systems as part of the approved process.
-Record and report any faults noted during the course of their work promptly in the format required Technical Pass Criteria S3 - Carry out vehicle safety inspections and routine maintenance in line with manufactures specifications or approved schedules, company procedures and complete approved documentation S8 - Use a range of specialist tools &amp; equipment, mechanical &amp; electrical measuring tools and diagnostic equipment to support fault identification and repair Follow an inspection routine to complete a full vehicle safety inspection, replacing and adjusting components as required.
+S13 - Use specific company IT systems within the workplace, including Point-of-sale systems and hand-held devices. customers and colleagues Use information gathered from the customer to support inspection activities and recommendations for repair Use technical information to support light vehicle maintenance activities Use IT systems, for example parts catalogues, to generate quotations for the customer Use specified equipment to reset electronic vehicle systems as part of the approved process.
+Record and report any faults noted during the course of their work promptly in the format required S3 - Carry out vehicle safety inspections and routine maintenance in line with manufactures specifications or approved schedules, company procedures and complete approved documentation Follow an inspection routine to complete a full vehicle safety inspection, replacing and adjusting components as required.
 During the inspection, correctly identify and record all items set on the vehicle to be detected as part of the task.
-Select, maintain and correctly use suitable tools, equipment and measuring devices in accordance with work-place procedures and guidance.
+S8 - Use a range of specialist tools & equipment, mechanical & electrical measuring tools and diagnostic equipment to support fault identification and repair Select, maintain and correctly use suitable tools, equipment and measuring devices in accordance with work-place procedures and guidance.
 Use test equipment effectively when carrying out a vehicle safety inspection Identify tools which may require calibration and check calibration prior to use.
 S10 - Access vehicle technical data to inform inspections and make judgements on wear and serviceability Use technical information to support light vehicle safety inspection activities Correctly interpret component condition to support judgement of component condition Accurately determine whether a component is nearing, or has reached the end of its serviceable life.